|

-If any terms here are unfamiliar to you, start with Mini vMac.
-It's very easy to use and works well.
+If any terms here are unfamiliar to you, start with Mini vMac or PCE.js.
+They're very easy to use and work well.

 *Emaculation is a site that may be very helpful to you